l2nguyen/metro/Report.md

 | Random Forest Regressor     				| 529.16   	| 0.844		|
 | Gradient Boosting Regressor				| 480.98  	| 0.871		|

-With the addition of the binary variables of the days of the week as features, both RMSE and R squared both improve significantly.

-Looking at the graph below of the residuals of the best performing model (Gradient Boosting Regressor) as an example, it can be seen that there does not seem to be a pattern in where the residuals are the largest.
-All the models suffer from the same random pattern of larger residuals being random, suggesting that there are factors affecting ridership that are not yet captured in the feature space.
+Looking at the graph below of the residuals of the best performing model (Gradient Boosting Regressor) as an example, there does not appear to be a pattern in where the residuals are the largest.
+All the models suffer from the same random pattern of larger residuals being random, suggesting that there are factors affecting ridership that are not yet captured by the features.

 ###### Graph of Residuals of Gradient Boosting Regressor Model versus Predicted Values
 ![alt text](Graphs/Residuals GBM (Full model).png)